• Skip to primary navigation

 FAQ

-Do you need to salt eggplant before grilling?
+Do you need to salt eggplant first?

 In the past, salting has been a method employed by cooks to remove the natural bitterness from eggplant.
 However, over the years, farmers have selectively bred eggplants to be less bitter, so at this point it really isn't necessary.